viniciusov/presence_light/README.md

 The code was originally created to the Arduino NANO, so I had to create a PWM-like function, to make the lights turn on/off smoothly.

-Change the line below to monitor the desired distance:
+Change the line below to monitor the desired distance (in centimeters):
 `#define distance 120`

 If you need to see some Debug messages, remove the comment mark `//` in: